Tchaikovsky’s Swan Lake by Ballet West UK

 The SHUCKED Oyster Festival is Southern Rock Seafood’s trademark event with the world’s best oysters and seafood in a friendly, bold and cheeky atmosphere.
 It also builds world-class expertise in the Malaysian food industry by selecting the Malaysian Shucker for the World Oyster Championships in Galway, Ireland and the Shuck Off China World Cup.

-Buy your F&B vouchers online at https://shop.southernrockseafood.com.my/products/Oyster-Festival/67 for a 35 percent discount on festival tickets – only RM35 each compared to RM55 on the door.
-Each ticket entitles you to a flight of three oysters and a Guinness or glass of white wine to get the party started.
+Buy your tickets online at https://shop.southernrockseafood.com.my/products/Oyster-Festival/67 for a 35 percent discount on festival tickets – only RM35 each compared to RM55 on the door.
+Each ticket entitles you to a flight of three oysters and (1) Guinness or (1) glass of white wine to get the party started.

 We got to try a few types of oysters including Creuses No.3 from Holland, Cloudy Bay from New Zealand, Tragheanna Bay from Ireland, Irish Premium (also from Ireland of course) and Gallagher Specials which are also from Ireland.

 Our favourite would have to be the Gallagher Specials which are grown by Edward Gallagher over four (4) yes FOUR years in wild and beautiful Donegal, where a pristine peaty stream flows into the tidal Tragheanna estuary. which gives the oysters a smooth, mellow and distinct flavour.
 The oysters are clean with open sea breeze on the nose, and are juicy and plump, bursting with umami flavour, with a sweet finish with hints of minerals.